 A police officer who answered the call plays a significant role in a spousal battery case.
 The officer will be summoned to testify about their observation regarding physical evidence like the victim's injuries and damage to the assets in the crime scene.

-However, your defense lawyer can stop the judge from hearing the police officer's testimony.
+However, your defense lawyer can stop the judge from hearing some parts of the police officer's testimony.
 According to Crawford v.
 Washington (2004), certain police statements are inadmissible in court in case the individual who made the statements isn't present to testify in court unless the accused had a previous chance to probe that individual under oath.
-The U.S. Supreme Court holds that that testimony will break the Sixth Amendment, which offers a suspect the right to confront a witness in a trial.
+The U.S. Supreme Court holds that that testimony will violate the Sixth Amendment, which offers a suspect the right to confront a witness at trial.

 Consequently, in case the individual who made the statement to the law enforcers didn't testify during the preliminary hearing, the court won't admit the statement as proof at the criminal trial.